himanshu3232/himanshu3232/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on Kuku Social
+- 🔭 I’m currently working on Kuku Social.
 - 🌱 I’m currently learning AWS and Microservices.
 - 👯 I’m looking to collaborate in Java projects.
 - 🤔 I’m looking for help with career advice.